Ajinsjoy/ComposeSnackBarScaffold/README.md

 SnackbarController provides a structured way to send Snackbar events.
 This allows you to show messages or trigger specific actions when interacting with a Snackbar.
 Here's how to use it effectively.

-# Sending a Basic Snackbar Event
+# Send a Basic Snackbar Event

   	SnackbarController.sendEvent(event = SnackBarEvent("Message"))